Maritime-Robotics-Student-Society/blog/_posts/articles/2018-03-17-bearings-3d-wind-vane.md

 This might be an alternative to our current design, but because of the high price of those bearings, we have decided not to use them yet.

+The files of the latest design can be found [here](https://github.com/Maritime-Robotics-Student-Society/Boat-construction/tree/master/Wind_Vane/v3)